msp360/MSP360-PSModule/README.md

 # <img src="https://www.msp360.com/new/img/logos/cbl/CloudBerry-Lab-is-now-MSP360-light-bg-117-40.png" alt="drawing" width="117"/> MSP360 (CloudBerry) PowerShell module

-First step before using our Powershell Module is installing it in your system.
+The first step before using our Powershell Module is installing it in your system.
 Below you can find instructions for doing so.

 > **_NOTE:_** You can find the current version of your Powershell by running this command:<br />
 > **Get-Host | Select version**

 ## For Powershell version 3.0 - 5.1 and above:

-Open PS console with Administrator account and run this command.
+Open PS console with an Administrator account and run this command.
 ```powershell
 iex (New-Object System.Net.WebClient).DownloadString('https://git.io/JUSAA')
 ```